-On this page you will find links to all sorts of different places that make great days out!
+In this article you will find links to all sorts of different places that make great days out!
 From parks and museums to castles and landmarks.
 Some of the places are free and some have an entrance cost.
 All of these places offer opportunities for children to further enhance their learning and find out more.
-To find out more about each place click on the image to visit the official websites.
+To find out more about each place click on the links to visit the official websites.

 Shibden Hall Park and Gardens